Cochrane welcomes comments on Cochrane Reviews and protocols published in the Cochrane Database of Systematic Reviews (CDSR).

 Submitting comments on Cochrane Reviews and protocols

-The 'Submit Comments' tool, available on the Cochrane Library website (www.cochranelibrary.com) located next to each Review, allows contributors to submit comments on Cochrane Reviews and protocols.
+The 'Submit Comments' tool, available on the Cochrane Library website (cochranelibrary.com) located next to each Review, allows contributors to submit comments on Cochrane Reviews, Protocols, and Editorials.
 Comments must be concise, relevant to the content of the review, supported by references where appropriate and not libellous, defamatory or in breach of confidentiality or copyright.
 Real or potential conflicts of interest must be declared.

 When submitting a comment, contributors agree to the following terms:

-- You grant Cochrane a non-exclusive licence to publish the comment, and to identify you as its author, as part of an amendment or update to a Cochrane Review.
+- You grant The Cochrane Collaboration ('Cochrane') a non-exclusive license to publish the Comment, and to identify you as its author.

-- Neither Cochrane nor Wiley can reply to requests for clinical or personal advice submitted as comments.
+- Neither Cochrane nor Wiley can reply to requests for clinical or personal advice.

 There is guidance for submitting comments on the Cochrane Library website.